Ngoye Lodge

 Environmental Sustainability:

-At Ngoye Lodge, we prioritize environmental sustainability through various initiatives.
-Our practices include “Farming God’s Way” incorporating mulching, fungi gardens, and soil protection to ensure its nutrition.
-Nguni Cottage operates off the grid, and we are transitioning to solar energy in 2024.
+At Ngoye Lodge, we care deeply about environmental sustainability.
+We would love you to experience our indigenous gardens.
+Our gardening practices include “Farming God’s Way” incorporating mulching, promoting fungi growth, and soil protection to ensure its nutrition.
+Nguni Cottage uses a solar hybrid system to reduce our use of grid electricity.

 Cultural Preservation: